adityapawar1/DinosaurGameAI/README.md

 In later versions, I will try to make this easier to use.

-Dependencies (a lot): graphviz, matplotlib, numpy, opencv, mss, pyautogui, tesseract, neat
+Dependencies(there's a lot): graphviz, matplotlib, numpy, opencv, mss, pyautogui, tesseract, neat